csc-training/summerschool/application-design/docs/01_design_choices.md

 - Accelerators
     - GPUs have their own tricks and quirks

+# Parallelization strategies

+- Going **BIG** -> GPUs are mandatory
+- But not all HPC needs to be exascale
+    - Size is not a goal in itself

-# Case PlasmaBox: Parallellization
+# Case Runko: Parallellization

 <div class=column>
-- PlasmaBox has uses a new novel parallellization strategy
+- Runko has uses a new novel parallellization strategy
     - Relies on dividing work among small subregions of the grid
     - Computational grid (i.e., what rank owns which tiles) is constantly changing to balance the load
 - Moving beyond 1000 cores is non-trivial